josephg/sharedb/docs/WireProtocol.md

 	- If the op type is an insert, a null-terminated string.
 Otherwise 4 bytes of skip / delete size.

 A submit op message is type 1, followed by the version (uint32) and then the op.

+### Op acknowledgement

+When a client sends an op to the server, the server replies to that client with an op acknowledgement.
+The acknowledgement simply contains the new server version number (uint32).